 The Seahorse Dwelling

 Seahorse aquaria differ notably from the sorts constructed for most other saltwater aquarium fish species.
 Optimal conditions for a good seahorse tank contradict those of a good reef tank In certain key aspects.
-To be sure here, an aquarium that is specially set up for corals is intrinsically bad for seahorses.
+To be sure here, an aquarium that is specially set up for corals is intrinsically bad for them.
 In fact, seahorses require fairly specialized aquarium systems–most often, they are species tanks.

 Not being all that active or territorial, seahorses do not absolutely require huge tanks.
 For this reason you can skimp a little on the tank size.
 That being said, in this case, it’s also a good idea to oversize the filter system (oversize the filter based on animal size/number, not tank size!).
 Water flow must be minimal.
 Moreover, the water column should be clear of microbubbles.